Sethu Bandhanam (1937 film)

-Sethu Bandhanam is a 1937 Indian Tamil-language film based on the Epic Ramayana.
+Sethu Bandhanam is a 1937 Indian Tamil-language film based on the epic Ramayana.
 The film was produced and directed by R. Padmanabhan and stars P. B. Rangachari, Nott Annaji Rao, M. D. Parthasarathy and M. S. Mohanambal.
 No print of the film is known to survive, making it a lost film.

 Plot

 The story is the part of Ramayana where Rama builds a bridge between India and Lanka to go and take back his wife Sita who was abducted by Ravana, the King of Lanka.
-The bridge is also called Sethubandhanam.
+The bridge is called Adam's Bridge and also Sethubandhanam.